What Tesla’s Cryptojack Attack Means for the Rest of Us

 Tesla acted quickly to secure its files, but the fact that this intrusion happened at all is a major red flag.
 Although cybersecurity threats are everywhere, and ingenious hackers seem to think up new ways to get into sensitive information every day, this is one of those cases where it was all too easy to commit a crime.
 Why?
 Because the information was essentially sitting out there for anyone to find and use for their own purposes.

-In concert with Policy Minder, Powertech Event Manager provides centralized logging and auditing of security alerts and events within IT environments.
+In concert with Security Auditor, Powertech Event Manager provides centralized logging and auditing of security alerts and events within IT environments.
 By normalizing the various data streams and prioritizing the criticality of security events, you can quickly and clearly identify security incidents and take appropriate action to resolve the issues and secure your environment.

-Request your custom demo to see Policy Minder in action.
+Request your custom demo to see Powertech Security Auditor in action.